comp-methods-fsu-2021/NACW_DocsRawls/README.md

 - The United Daughters of the Confederacy Constitution, 1895.
 - Eppes, Susan Through Some Eventful Years, 1845.
 - Minutes from the 32nd Annual Convention of The United Daughters of the Confederacy, 1925.
+- A Measuring Rod to Test Textbooks and Reference Books in Schools, Colleges and Libraries by Mildred Lewis Rutherford

 ## Progress
 - January 26, 2021: Changed direction of project goals after a consultation with the History Librarian to look more pedagogical influences of Lost Cause pedagogy and the effect The United Daughters of the Confederacy had on current Reconstruction pedagogy.